netserf/docker-netcheck/README.md

 This image is based on the [official nginx container image](https://hub.docker.com/_/nginx) found on [DockerHub](https://hub.docker.com).
 It hosts a number of tools that can help with networking challenges encountered in container environments.
-The image listens on TCP port 80, by default.
+The container listens on TCP port 80, by default.
 The goal is provide a image that can be exec'ed into and facilitate network troubleshooting inside your container network.